jalacloud/Extended-Threat-Informed-Defence/tools/attack-filter/README.md

 ## Cloud Attack Filter - How To Use

 - Download or clone this repo
-- Using your favourite command shell of choice, navigate to the attack-filter folder where the script(s) are stored
+- Using your favourite command shell of choice, navigate to the attack-filter folder where the script(s) and sub-folders are stored
+- Each CSP sub-folder contains the MITRE ATT&CK mapping file that is used by the CloudAttackFilter script
+- Call the "CloudAttackFilter.py" script and use the "-i" argument to specify the cloud mapping input file to use for generating the output
-- Call the "CloudAttackFilter.py" script and run the following commands to generate list of cloud control mechanisms for specific MITRE ATT&CK techniques
+- Run the following commands (shown below) to generate list of cloud control mechanisms for specific MITRE ATT&CK techniques
-- The results are ranked by their "Score Value" in terms of the coverage/effectiveness the control is against the defined ATT&CK technique
+- The results are ranked by their "Score Value" in terms of how effective the control is against the each ATT&CK technique
 - Use the -n argument to specify the number of results to generate e.g. "-n 10" for the top 10 techniques or controls
-- You can also generate a scored list of mitigated ATT&CK techniques based on a defined cloud controls e.g. "azure_firewall" or "aws_security_hub"...etc.
+- You can also generate a scored list of mitigated ATT&CK techniques based on specific cloud controls e.g. "azure_firewall" or "aws_security_hub"...etc.
 - The script works for ALL cloud service providers (Azure, AWS, and GCP) - The mapping file is located in each vendors folder

 ### Scoring System